Ruth Mazo Karras

-Ruth Mazo Karras (born February 23, 1957) is an American historian and author of the Middle Ages whose interests are masculinity and sexuality in Christian and Jewish society during the Middle Ages.
-Her book, Unmarriages: Women, Men, and Sexual Unions in the Middle Ages, was named co-winner of the American Historical Association's Joan Kelly Memorial Prize in Women's History for 2012.
+Karras is an author and scholar of the Middle Ages, whose interests include masculinity and sexuality in Christian and Jewish societies.
+Her book Unmarriages: Women, Men, and Sexual Unions in the Middle Ages, was named co-winner of the American Historical Association's Joan Kelly Memorial Prize in Women's History in 2012.
+Her other notable works include From Boys to Men and Sexuality in Medieval Europe: Doing Unto Others.